igor7302/hackintosh-plexhd-x79/README.md

 # PlexHD X79 Turbo V1.03

 This project created for working macOS  Clover Configuration.
-Worked with this board and Xeone5-2640 CPUs with Sapphire RX570 graphics.
+Worked with this board and Xeone5-2640 CPU with Sapphire RX570 graphics.
 Builds will be updated at future.

 ## Guide